argonjs/design-tools/_aframe/part05.md

 title: 'Lesson 5: Adding video and audio'
 ---

-Show how to add video and audio
+Aframe itself has a video tag that you can use to add video or audio to a scene.

 {% highlight html %}
 <a-scene>